 Other older classes of drugs include sulfonylureas meglitinides.

-- Insulin Therapy: You may need insulin injection if your diabetes does not improve even with strict lifestyle management and oral medications.
-For Type 2 diabetes, mostly one single long-acting shot is given in the night.
+4. Insulin Therapy: You may need insulin injection if your diabetes does not improve even with strict lifestyle management and oral medications.
+For Type 2 diabetes, mostly one single long-acting shot is given at nighttime.

-- Blood Sugar monitoring: This is an important step in Type 2 diabetes management, as this can help the doctor figure out the progression and stage of your disease from time to time, and also ease out drug charting.
+5. Blood Sugar Monitoring: This is an important step in Type 2 diabetes management, as this can help the doctor figure out the progression and stage of your disease from time to time, and also ease out drug charting.

-In case you are diagnosed with diabetes during pregnancy, you will have to follow a very strict monitoring schedule, especially in the last three months of the pregnancy.
-Usually gestational diabetes goes away by itself after the delivery, however in the meantime, injections are given usually prior to meals, and sweets in any form are to be avoided so as to maintain the right blood sugar levels.
-The child is also tested multiple times, for 36 to 48 hours after birth, to check for signs of diabetes and there is a risk of the infant going in shock immediately after the birth, so an Intravenous line is pre-inserted as a precaution in case of an emergency.
+Gestational Diabetes Management: In case you are diagnosed with diabetes during pregnancy, you will have to follow a very strict monitoring schedule, especially in the last three months of the pregnancy.
+Usually, gestational diabetes goes away by itself after the delivery, but in the meantime, injections are given usually prior to meals, and sweets in any form are to be avoided so as to maintain the right blood sugar levels.
+The child is also tested multiple times, for 36 to 48 hours after birth, to check for signs of diabetes and there is a risk of the infant going in shock immediately after birth, so an intravenous line is pre-inserted as a precaution in case of an emergency.
 Check the guidelines for gestational diabetes in Hong Kong here.

 Diabetic foot care

-You should bear in mind that foot examination is critical in avoiding possible amputation in the future as an elevated sugar blood level increases risk of neuropathy, infection and peripheral arterial diseases that worsens ulcers.
-To keep your feet healthy, you should
+You should bear in mind that foot examination is critical in avoiding possible amputation in the future as an elevated sugar blood level increases the risk of neuropathy, infection and peripheral arterial diseases that worsens ulcers.
+To keep your feet healthy, you should:

 - Check your feet regularly